 - Identify what can be repurposed or refinished rather than replaced

-- Rank improvements by impact and budget so clients can implement changes in phases
+- Rank improvements by impact and budget so clients can implement changes in phases - having a clear sequence means you can act on the most important thing now instead of stalling on the full list

 - Focus high-value interventions on paint, lighting, and strategic furniture placement

 This is where YIDC's coaching model of asking the right questions and providing actionable solutions using existing furniture delivers clear value.
-Rather than proposing a complete redesign, YIDC helps clients make confident decisions about what they already own—often achieving strong results without buying anything new.
+Rather than proposing a complete redesign, YIDC helps clients make confident decisions about what they already own, often achieving strong results without buying anything new.

 The share of homeowners hiring specialty service providers (rather than full-service generalists) increased from 46% in 2022 to 49% in 2024, reflecting demand for targeted, budget-conscious expertise.
 Those same clients are directing that spend strategically: small kitchens under 200 square feet saw median spend rise 9% to $35,000 in 2024, while small primary bathrooms under 100 square feet saw median spend increase 13% to $17,000.

-What's Driving These Downsizing Design Trends—and What's Coming Next
+What's Driving These Downsizing Design Trends and What's Coming Next

 Three core forces are behind these trends.
 First, housing affordability pressures and elevated interest rates are reducing average home sizes.
 After hovering near a 6.6% average for much of 2025, the 30-year fixed-rate mortgage dropped to 5.98% as of February 26, 2026, finally breaking below 6% and improving monthly-payment math for buyers.
-This sub-6% threshold is cooling home price growth and encouraging inventory rebuilding, but affordability constraints remain—driving continued demand for smaller, more efficient homes.
+This sub-6% threshold is cooling home price growth and encouraging inventory rebuilding, but affordability constraints remain, driving continued demand for smaller, more efficient homes.

 Second, the aging U.S. population is driving a wave of planned downsizing.
 Baby boomers now represent 42% of home buyers, and when older buyers (60+) move, they typically downsize by 100 square feet.
 Largely shielded from mortgage rate volatility by cash purchasing power, this group is reshaping design priorities around accessibility, single-floor living, and low-maintenance spaces.